missirol/MEMDataBase/README.md

 Setup
 -----

-This is a CMSSW package so you need CMSSW.
-But the code is actually independent of CMSSW.
+This is setup as a CMSSW package so you need CMSSW.
+But the code actually only need ROOT and can be used without CMSSW.
 Last tested with CMSSW_8_0_19
 ~~~
 cd $CMSSW_BASE/src